How best to send a lot of emails at once.

 Sending the same email once to 50 recipients is a lot easier than sending 50 individual emails.
 Sending that email using BCC — including all 50 recipients on the BCC line, so they can’t see each others’ email addresses — seems like a polite and sensible thing to do.

-The detail that matters
+Another detail that matters

 If I send you a message using BCC, you receive a message that is not addressed to you.
-I may put myself in the “To:” line, or I might put a different email address in the “To:” line.
+I may put myself in the “To:” line, or I may put a different email address in the “To:” line.
 Naturally, the “From:” line contains my email address.

 But your email address is nowhere to be seen.

 That’s a mark against the message when it comes to evaluating spam.
+Why?
+Because once again, it’s what spammers do.

 So right now, we have three possible strikes against your message: